Back to Basics Guides

 Recording an Issue

-Aaardvark's Visual Mode interface, displaying several options of showing issues or recording issues.
-An arrow points towards the Record Issue button in the right-hand side of the screen.
+Aaardvark’s Visual Mode interface with an arrow pointing towards the Record Issue button in the right side pane on the screen

-Recording an issue prompt; the user can select which failure applies to teh issue, the success criterion that relates, a recommended solution, some additional notes, and whether or not the element is visible by default.
+Recording an issue prompt; the user can select which failure applies to the issue, the success criterion that relates, a recommended solution, severity level, some additional notes, and whether or not the element is visible by default.

 Navigating Between Pages